-- CNG/RICKSHAW WALLAH: (Shimmying to the left and avoiding the onrushing bus by just inches, now confounded & bewildered & glancing at me – in the mirror if CNG.)
+- CNG/RICKSHAW WALLAH: (Shimmying to the left and avoiding the onrushing bus by just inches, now confounded & bewildered & glancing at me – through the mirror if in a CNG.)
 You’re NOT married?!

 - CNG/RICKSHAW WALLAH: (Baffled and disappointed.)
 Ey je!
 (Or some such exclamation!)